joserequenaidv/my-eoi/README.md

 #My EOI experience
-On this repository, I share my experience in the Spain's School for Industrial Organisation.
+On this repository, I share my experience in the Spain's School for Industrial Organization.

 ##Index
 - My EOI experience